 “Likely.
 Unless Facebook does it first.”
 Facebook also made steps to enter the industry of A/B testing with Airlock but never made the move to optimize outside of their platform and with Google Ventures having shares in Optimizely there will be hard fight between Facebook and Google to acquire Optimizely if it ever get’s to that point.

-Whatever Google Optimize will be exactly and how it will presented to the market we don’t know.
+Whatever Google Optimize will be exactly and how it will be presented to the market we don’t know.
 But it is believed that will be an interesting addition to the A/B testing market.
 Welcome back Google!

 - 21 Sep, 2015